 Classic French Toast

-Classic French Toast made easy and in just 20 minutes with a slightly sweetened vanilla custard with cinnamon and nutmeg.
+Classic French Toast is an easy recipe ready in just 20 minutes.
+It features vanilla custard spiced with cinnamon and nutmeg.
+Try it today!

 Yield 4 servings